arshsisodiya/ProjectFizilion/docs/index.md

 Now fill the required values

-And Done your userbot should be alive now
+And Done your bot should be alive now

 ## Gdrive
 [Click here](https://da.gd/so63O)